 \subsection{IMBH Formation}

 We assess whether any BHs in our sample population experience significant enough mass growth to become IMBHs, defined as a BH with mass $> 100$~M$_\odot$.
-We note that our upper limit mass distribution with single BHs extends up to but does not exceed $100$~M$_\odot$.
-However, with primordial mergers, the \citet{Hoang+18} with Mergers (blue) initial conditions already contain IMBHs by this definition.
-As apparent in Figure~\ref{fig:final_mass_and_spins_dist}, the lower limit mass distributions do not result in any IMBHs with $\alpha = 1.25$ for the stellar cusp.
+We note that the H18 mass distribution with single BHs extends up to but does not exceed $100$~M$_\odot$.
+However, with primordial binary mergers, the H18\raisebox{0.3ex}{ {$+$}}M initial conditions already contain IMBHs as part of $\sim$4\% of the population by this definition.
+As apparent in Figure~\ref{fig:final_mass_and_spins_dist}, K20 and K20 \raisebox{0.3ex}{ {$+$}}M do not result in any IMBHs with $\alpha = 1.25$ for the stellar cusp.
 The steepness of the stellar cusp can affect the mass growth of the BHs because it controls the number density of stars with which the BHs can collide.
 Previously, \citet{Rose+22} showed that BH-star collisions alone can produce $\sim 100$~M$_\odot$ IMBHs with Bahcall-Wolf profile ($\alpha = 1.75$) for the stars.
-However, for the initial conditions that we sample in this study, only the upper limit initial mass distributions, with and without primordial binaries, consistently produce IMBHs.
-Crucially, our results indicate that the upper limit initial conditions can produce IMBHs from either sequential BH mergers or successive BH-star collisions alone.
-Specifically, IMBHs represent $14.3 \%$ ($7.8 \%$) of the final population for the blue (gold) initial distribution, as shown in Table \ref{tab:bh_summary}.
+However, for the initial conditions that we sample in this study, only H18 and H18\raisebox{0.3ex}{ {$+$}}M consistently produce IMBHs.
+Crucially, our results indicate that these upper limit initial conditions can produce IMBHs from either sequential BH mergers or successive BH-star collisions alone.
+Specifically, IMBHs represent $14.3 \%$ ($7.8 \%$) of the final population for the H18\raisebox{0.3ex}{ {$+$}}M (H18) initial distribution, as shown in Table \ref{tab:bh_summary}.
 In other words, both channels working in concert with one another are not necessary to produce IMBHs.
 We note that IMBHs grown solely through successive BH–star collisions tend to end up with lower spins than those formed through BH–BH mergers.
 This trend is partly driven by our simplified spin prescription for BH-star collisions, which assumes fully anti-aligned accretion during spin-down and therefore represents a lower limit on the resulting spin distribution.
 We reserve the exploration of other initial conditions and cluster properties for future work, such as whether there is a mass distribution between our lower and upper limits that consistently produces IMBHs.